-Self-proclaimed crime fiction enfant terrible James Ellroy's one and only private eye novel to date features morally-ambiguous, Beethoven-loving ex-cop turned low-rent slacker private detective FRITZ BROWN.
-Fritz admits he wasn't perhaps Los Angeles' finest police officer, allowing that he was "an uneasy, malcontented one at first, until the booze came along and made the low-level administration of power exciting beyond my wildest fantasies."
+Self-proclaimed crime fiction enfant terrible James Ellroy’s one and only private eye novel to date features morally-ambiguous, Beethoven-loving ex-cop turned low-rent slacker private detective FRITZ BROWN.
+Fritz admits he isn’t Los Angeles’ finest police officer, admitting he was “an uneasy, malcontented one at first, until the booze came along and made the low-level administration of power exciting beyond my wildest fantasies.”
 But alcohol and a power trip made an unhealthy mixture, and Fritz began fucking up.
-Transferred to Vice, he finally went too far, taking a baseball bat to a known child molester, breaking both the guy's legs, unaware the molester just happened to be a favored informant of the Narcotics Division.
+Transferred to Vice, he finally went too far, taking a baseball bat to a known child molester, breaking both the guy’s legs, unaware the molester just happened to be a favored informant of the Narcotics Division.

 Following the success (albeit initially more critical than commercial) of the film version of Ellroy’s L.A.
 Confidential (1997), Brown’s Requiem went before the cameras, as an appropriately low-budget indie directed by Jason Freedlands, and starring Michael Rooker as Fritz.

 Nothing spectacular, it’s a loose, shambling affair whose ultimate pointlessness may, after all, be the point.
 Certainly many viewers appreciated the flick for its down-scale but fresh take on neo-noir sensibility, and there were some strong performances by Barry Newman, Brad Dourif and particularly 23 year-old William Sasso as Fat Dog.
 Valerie Perrine even makes a cameo.
 The biggest change was probably Freedlands yanking the musical sub-text, which probably makes sense, given Ellroy’s later death-to-subtlety approach.